 - lower productivity

-The Plan will also reduce the pressure on wages alone to cover child care costs.
-With $10aDay child care the 2018 living wage in Metro Vancouver dropped from $20.91 an hour to $19.50 an hour, and similar reductions have been calculated in other BC communities.
+The Plan also reduces the pressure on wages alone to cover child care costs.
+With government investments in Child Care BC the 2019 living wage in Metro Vancouver dropped from $20.91 an hour to $19.50 an hour, and similar reductions have been calculated in other BC communities.

 Communities that don’t work for families with young children don’t work for anyone.
 As Cranbrook’s City Council says “The lack of child care …means that people are turning away local jobs and not moving here, or they are having to leave the area, which is an economic barrier for business and services in our community.”